suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

 }
 ```

-The `data` will automatically be parsed based on the server's content type
+The `data` will automatically be parsed based on the server's content-type
 header.
 This means we do **not** have to parse the data if we are dealing with a
-typical JSON based api.
+typical JSON-based API.

-If we are trying to use the data from the response we simply access the `data`
+If we are trying to use the data from the response, we simply access the `data`
 property of the object.

 ```javascript